Xitee1/AppDaemon-useful-apps/README.md

     - A long press cancels everything - Light will go into default mode and water heater will turn off.

 ## GenerateRoombaMap
+    Generate a map where roomba has cleaned your home.

+    To have the image in a camera entity:
+    - Add the following to your configuration.yaml:
+        camera:
+          - platform: local_file
+            name: Roomba Karte
+            file_path: /config/www/tmp/vacuum_yourRobotName/map.png

+    Requirements:
+    - A vacuum that exposes its cords as attribute the following format: Position (x, x, x)
+    - A floor plan of your home (TODO optional but recommended)
+    - pillow python package (Read INSTALL_PY_PACKAGES.md)